-E. Supplemental Authority
+D. Supplemental Authority

 Cincinnati has filed a motion for leave to file supplemental authority.
 Whether to permit parties to file notices of supplemental authority is a matter left to the Court's discretion.
 Brintley v.
 Belle River Cmty.
-Credit Union, No. 17-13915, 2018 WL 8815627, at \1 (E.D.
+Credit Union, No. 17-13915, 2018 WL 8815627, at 1 (E.D.
 Mich.
 May 7, decision and does not advance any legal argument, the Court grants Cincinnati's motion for leave to file supplemental authorities.

 2018).
-Because Cincinnati's motion simply offers additional authority relevant to the Court's the terms of the policy by improperly denying their claim.
-Nor does the Court have jurisdiction over the remaining fire-related insurance claims.
-Accordingly, all of Plaintiffs' claims must be dismissed.
+Because Cincinnati's motion simply offers additional authority relevant to the Court's the terms of the policy by improperly denying Chelsea's claim.
+Accordingly, all of its claims must be dismissed.
 Cincinnati's motion to dismiss (Dkt.
-16) and its motion for leave to file supplemental authority (Dkt.
-26) are both granted.
+15) and its motion for leave to file supplemental authority (Dkt.
+25) are both granted.